-19.09.170 S-15 Point Ruston / Slag Peninsula (HI)
+9.17 S-15 Point Ruston / Slag Peninsula (HI)

-The intent of the S-15 Point Ruston / Slag Peninsula Shoreline District is to establish continuous public access along the shoreline that will take full advantage of the unique shoreline location and views of Puget Sound and Commencement Bay while integrating high intensity upland development that includes mixed-use residential and commercial structures and protecting the integrity of the site wide cap Superfund remedy consistent with EPA directives.
+- A. The intent of the S-15 Point Ruston / Slag Peninsula Shoreline District is to establish continuous public access along the shoreline that will take full advantage of the unique shoreline location and views of Puget Sound and Commencement Bay while integrating high intensity upland development that includes mixed-use residential and commercial structures and protecting the integrity of the site wide cap Superfund remedy consistent with EPA directives. - B. District Boundary Description.
 The S-15 Shoreline District extends from N Waterfront Drive at the midpoint between the west and east bank of the Tacoma Yacht Club Boat Basin southeast to the centerline of N 49th Street, including the entirety of Slag Peninsula and excluding that area within the jurisdiction of the Town of Ruston.
-The upland boundary shall extend from the ordinary high water mark to the BNSF railroad.
+The upland boundary shall extend from the ordinary high water mark to the BNSF railroad. - C. Map of District.
 Refer to Figure 9-17 below for a map of the S-15 Point Ruston / Slag Peninsula Shoreline District boundaries: